 Danish conductor Thomas Søndergård, the newly announced 11th music director of the Minnesota Orchestra, will serve for the 2022-23 season as the ensemble’s music director designate before beginning his music director role in September 2023.
-In October 2022, he will lead his first three performances with the Orchestra since the July 2022 announcement of his appointment, conducting a program of music by Lili Boulanger, Maurice Ravel and Igor Stravinsky, including a concert on Friday, October 21, that will livestreamed on the Orchestra’s website and social media channels.
+In October 2022, he led his first three performances with the Orchestra since the July 2022 announcement of his appointment, conducting a program of music by Lili Boulanger, Maurice Ravel and Igor Stravinsky.

 Søndergård is the current music director of the Royal Scottish National Orchestra (RSNO), following six seasons as principal guest conductor.
 Between 2012 and 2018, he served as principal conductor of BBC National Orchestra of Wales (BBC NOW), after stepping down as principal conductor and musical advisor of the Norwegian Radio Orchestra.